virtualzx-nad/easy_llm_agents/README.md

 The following basic commands are included by default and can be disabled as needed:

-- **Ask** and **Answer**: Basic conversation ability
+- **answer**: Basic conversation ability
-- **Search**: Perform searches through Google, retrieving top results and their URLs
+- **search**: Perform searches through Google, retrieving top results and their URLs
-- **Page reading**: Read a page and extract specific information or a general summary using a separate `gpt-3.5-turbo` model for rolling summarizations
+- **read_page**: Read a page and extract specific information or a general summary using a separate `gpt-3.5-turbo` model for rolling summarizations
-- **Think**: The agent can think to itself, writing down its thoughts without taking actions or sharing its contents with users
+- **self_note**: The agent can think to itself, writing down its thoughts without taking actions or sharing its contents with users
-- **Python**: Write Python code and ask for any print-outs and/or the final value to be returned, with source code or files created available for the driving program to keep
+- **python**: Write Python code and ask for any print-outs and/or the final value to be returned, with source code or files created available for the driving program to keep

 ## Custom Hooks for Monitoring, Control, and Interaction